dreal/dreal.github.io/dReach/index.md

 ads: false
 ---

 **dReach** is a tool for safety verfication of hybrid systems.
-It answers questions of the type:

-> a hybrid system ever run into an unsafe region?

-This question can be encoded to SMT formulas, and answered by our solver **dReal**.

-> **dReach** is able to handle general hyrbid systems with nonlinear differential equations and complex discrete mode-changes.
+ It answers questions of the type: Can a hybrid system run into an unsafe region of its state space?
+This question can be encoded to SMT formulas, and answered by our SMT solver. **dReach** is able to handle general hyrbid systems with nonlinear differential equations and complex discrete mode-changes.

 Since **dReal** implements a \\(\delta\\)-complete decision procedure, **dReach** performs "bounded \\(\delta\\)-complete reachability analysis".